Asst. Camp Director

-Caitlyn Mitryk is in her ninth season as the top assistant coach with the women’s basketball program and was promoted to associate head coach prior to the 2019-20 season.
+Caitlyn Mitryk is in her tenth season as the top assistant coach with the women’s basketball program and was promoted to associate head coach prior to the 2019-20 season.
 The 2010 UT graduate, Mitryk was a two-year letterwinner with the Spartans after attending the University of South Florida for two seasons.

 In her current position, Mitryk has helped the Spartans to four NCAA tournament appearances, and a Sunshine State Conference tournament championship in 2016.
 For the past two seasons, the Spartans have ranked in the national top-15 in scoring defense.
 In the 2019-20 season the Spartans had the third-highest field goal percentage in the nation shooting 49.9% from the field.
 UT won the national 3-point crown in 2017, also finishing fourth in the nation in field goal percentage.
 Overall, Spartan teams have finished in the top-10 in scoring defense five times during her tenure as an assistant coach.

 She has aided in the recruitment of 11 all-conference players including the Newcomer of the Year in 2014, 2019, and 2020 as well as an Academic All-American in 2019.
 Most recently she aided in the recruitment and development of UT's current All-American, Dori Nagy.
 She has also actively served as recruiting coordinator for the UT women’s basketball program, traveling and gaining good rapport with fellow coaches and amateur student-athletes across the nation.
 Mitryk is responsible for all scheduling related duties including game scheduling, official visits, practice, and weight training, along with leading efforts for player development both in and out of season using the most up to date equipment and technology.